pgundral/intuscare-challenge/README.md

 `{method 'do_handshake' of '_ssl.SSLSocket' objects}` and other time intensive processes here are related to the API calling, which appears to be the most rate-limiting step in this program.

-In `optimized_solution.py` I attempted to speed up those processes by using `requests.Session()` to open a persistent session, reducing the SLS/TSL handshake bottleneck.
+In `optimized_solution.py` I attempted to speed up those processes by using `requests.Session()` to open a persistent session, reducing the SLS/TLS handshake bottleneck.
 This solution also uses the `itertools` package and `map()` to vectorize implementations that would otherwise use for-loops or list comprehension.
-This is slightly faster.
-The total runtime and percall times of the most intensive functions were both reduced.
+This was slightly faster in some cases.
+The total runtime and percall times of the most intensive functions were both reduced to about 1/3 of the base solution.

 ```
 185589 function calls (180904 primitive calls) in 0.463 seconds
 ```

 In `async_solution.py` I used the `aiohttp` and `asyncio` packages to set up asynchronous API calling.
 This allowed the program to make continuous calls without waiting for each one to return the value.
 Since the ICD-10 API doesn't support batch calling, this is an alternative option to reduce time spent making calls.
-This reduced total runtime significantly.
+This also reduced total runtime significantly, nearly halving the total runtime.

 ```
 248342 function calls (240961 primitive calls) in 0.279 seconds